 The Justice and Advocacy Alliance

-The Alliance is funded by
+The Alliance was funded by

 Affinity Legacy Community Grant Program